 - The Alti-IP 600 Phone can support up to 16 digits in the Caller ID display. - AltiTouch/AltiTouch Plus phones support up to 12 digits in the Caller ID display.
-If the phone receives a Caller ID length longer than 12 digits, it will display "Unknown Number." - Tenant-a drop-down list of Tenant IDs (groups) to which the extension can be assigned.
-See "Using a Tenant Table" on page 5-22 for more information on Tenants.
+If the phone receives a Caller ID length longer than 12 digits, it will display "Unknown Number." - Project ID-used for CDR purposes, an extension can be assigned a project ID number (0 - 99), which is logged into CDR for all calls made by the agent extension. - Transmitted CID-each extension number can be assigned a caller ID number.
+When an outgoing call is made by this extension through PRI or IP trunks, the caller ID number entered in this field will be displayed as the transmitted caller ID to the receiving caller.